kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

 The test framework should provide the ability to explicitly exclude features during a test run.
 This could be done with the following flags:

 * `--skip-feature` - a regular expression that skips features with matching names
-* `--skip-assert` - a regular expression that skips assertions with matching name
+* `--skip-assessment` - a regular expression that skips assessment with matching name
 * `--skip-lables` - a comma-separated list of key/value pairs used to skip features with matching lables

 ## Test support